Hendrix-CS/csci151/labs/maze-bfs.md

 ## Grading

-* To earn a 10, complete Step 1
+* To earn a 8, complete Step 1
-* To earn a 20, do the above and Step 2
+* To earn a 16, do the above and Step 2
-* To earn a 25, do the above and Step 3
+* To earn a 20, do the above and Step 3